16 Randomization and Blinding

 Consider a simple scenario.
 A physician enthusiastic about a new treatment prescribes it to patients who seem likely to benefit and withholds it from those who seem too sick to respond.
 When the treated patients do better, is it because the treatment works, or because healthier patients were selected for treatment?

 This is not a hypothetical concern.
 For decades, hormone replacement therapy was thought to prevent heart disease based on observational studies showing that women who took hormones had lower rates of heart attacks.
-When randomized trials were finally conducted, they showed the opposite—hormone therapy slightly increased cardiovascular risk.
+When randomized trials were finally conducted, they showed the opposite: combined hormone therapy increased the risk of coronary heart disease by roughly 29% and stroke by roughly 41%.
 The observational studies had been confounded: women who chose to take hormones were healthier to begin with.

 Randomization eliminates this confounding (Cox 2009).
 When a coin flip (or its statistical equivalent) determines who receives treatment and who receives control, the groups are comparable at baseline.
 Any differences that emerge can be attributed to the treatment itself.
 Cox identifies three broad purposes for randomization: to avoid selection and other biases in a publicly convincing way; to provide a unified approach to estimating error in standard designs; and to provide a basis for exact tests of significance.
-Of these, bias avoidance is the most compelling in clinical trials—failure to randomize appropriately may fatally compromise an investigation.
-Moreover, randomization convinces those not directly involved in the trial that the comparison is fair.
+Of these, bias avoidance is the most compelling in clinical trials: failure to randomize appropriately may fatally compromise an investigation.
+Randomization also convinces those not directly involved in the trial that the comparison is fair.

 Block Randomization